-To get some more ideas for Valentine’s Day with upper elementary and middle school, check out the Pedi Speechie’s blog post.
+To get more ideas for Valentine’s Day with upper elementary and middle school, from Pedi Speechie.
 You will love the pictures in the post!

 Valentine’s Day Reading Passages

 When you use a theme-based approach, it’s crucial to use materials that focus on the vocabulary and concepts for that theme.
-An excellent way to get increased exposure to Valentine’s day themed language is by using non-fiction reading passages.
+An excellent way to get increased exposure to Valentine’s Day-themed language is using non-fiction reading passages.

 The Themed Therapy SLP membership contains non-fiction passages for a friendship theme.

-The other places you can look for great reading passages are Wonderopolis.org and Readworks.org.
+The other places you can look for great Valentine’s Day reading passages are Wonderopolis.org and Readworks.org.

-Here is a list of passages that might work for your students:
+Here is a list of Valentine’s Day comprehension passages that might work for your students: